wuqui/corpling241/pages/02 Lexis.md

 	- [[practice]]
 	  id:: 6447bb36-3911-4021-9189-797e35ab5c8b
 		- [[concordance]]
-		  collapsed:: true
 			- in the [[enTenTen20]] corpus
 				- search for attestations of the word *smartphone*
 				- search for attestations of the pattern `ADJ + SMARTPHONE` (i.e. the [lemmatized]([[lemmatization]]) [[word type]] , including *smartphones*)
-				- search for attestations of the pattern `the NOUN BE that` as in *the thing is that* or *the problems are that*
+				- search for attestations of the pattern `TAKE a LOOK at NOUN`
 		- [[frequency]] analysis
 		  collapsed:: true
 			- in the [[enTenTen20]] corpus, identify the most common adjectives in the pattern `ADJ SMARTPHONE`